 The Edge of Everything was awarded a Katharine Susannah Prichard Writers' Centre Fellowship and shortlisted for a Varuna Fellowship.

-Out soon with Text Publishing.
+Out now with Text Publishing.

 Praise for The Edge of Everything: